Intertemporal Prospect Theory [PDF available on request]

 Credit default swaps (CDS) played an important role in the financial crisis of 2008.
 While CDS can be used to hedge risks, they can also be used for speculative purposes (as occurred during the financial crisis) and regulations have been proposed to limit such speculative use.
 Here, we provide the first controlled experiment analyzing the pricing of credit default swaps in a bond market subject to default risk.
 We further use the laboratory as a test bed to analyze CDS regulation.
 Our results show that the regulation achieves the goal of increasing the use of CDS for hedging purposes while reducing the use of CDS for speculation.
 This success does not come at the expense of lower bond IPO revenues and does not negatively affect CDS prices or bond prices in the secondary market.

-Network-Constrained Covariate Coefficient and Connection Sign Estimation Link to paper
+Network-Constrained Covariate Coefficient and Connection Sign Estimation Paper (PDF)

 Matthias Weber, Jonas Striaukas, Martin Schumacher, and Harald Binder.
-CORE Discussion Paper No 2018/18, Université Catholique de Louvain.
+Working Papers on Finance No 2020/01, University of St. Gallen.

 Often, variables are linked to each other via a network.
-When such a network structure is known, this knowledge can be incorporated into regularized regression settings.
-In particular, an additional network penalty can be added on top of another penalty term, such as a Lasso penalty.
+When such a network structure is known, this knowledge can be incorporated into regularized regression settings via a network penalty term.
 However, when the type of interaction via the network is unknown (that is, whether connections are of an activating or a repressing type), the connection signs have to be estimated simultaneously with the covariate coefficients.
 This can be done with an algorithm iterating a connection sign estimation step and a covariate coefficient estimation step.
-We show detailed simulation results of such an algorithm.
+We develop such an algorithm and show detailed simulation results and an application forecasting event times.
 The algorithm performs well in a variety of settings.
 We also briefly describe the R-package that we developed for this purpose, which is publicly available.

 Behavioral Optimal Taxation: The Case of Aspirations Link to paper